onitake/restreamer/README.md

 It is highly recommended to log to stdout and collect logs using journald or a similar logging engine.

+## Metrics

+Metrics are exported through the Prometheus client library.
+Enable a Prometheus API endpoint and expose it on /metrics to expose them.

+Supported metrics are:

+* streaming_packets_sent
+  Total number of MPEG-TS packets sent from the output queue.
+* streaming_bytes_sent
+  Total number of bytes sent from the output queue.
+* streaming_packets_dropped
+  Total number of MPEG-TS packets dropped from the output queue.
+* streaming_bytes_dropped"
+  Total number of bytes dropped from the output queue.
+* streaming_connections
+  Number of active client connections.
+* streaming_duration
+  Total time spent streaming, summed over all client connections.
+In nanoseconds.
+* streaming_source_connected
+  Connection status, 0=disconnected 1=connected.
+* streaming_packets_received
+  Total number of MPEG-TS packets received.
+* streaming_bytes_received
+  Total number of bytes received.

+Additionally, the standard process metrics supported by the Prometheus client library are exported.
+Go runtime statistics are disabled, as they can have a considerable effect on realtime operation.
+To enable them, you need to turn on profiling.

 ## Optimisation